Consumer medicine information

 Immune system disorders.

-Allergic or immediate hypersensitivity reactions, including anaphylactic shock.
+Allergic or immediate hypersensitivity reactions, including anaphylactic shock (in rare cases), anaphylaxis.

 Musculoskeletal and connective tissue disorders.